EAM Jaishankar meets US counterpart Blinken in Australia; reviews bilateral ties | Politics

 In his talks with Blinken, the External Affairs Minister discussed a range of bilateral as well as global issues.

+“I’m just grateful for our partnership, especially at a time of so much challenge.
+I’m grateful for India’s leadership on so many issues, including the thing that is literally plaguing the world, and that’s COVID-19.

+“We’ll have an opportunity to talk about that as well as many shared concerns, and also some opportunities in this region as a whole,” Blinken said, adding that he was very pleased with the opportunity to see each other.

-The two ministers are expected to exchange views on regional strategic issues given their shared vision of a free, open and inclusive Indo-Pacific region, amidst China's aggressive behaviour in the region.
+The two ministers are believed to have exchanged views on regional strategic issues given their shared vision of a free, open and inclusive Indo-Pacific region, amidst China's aggressive behaviour in the region.

+Jaishankar, who is visiting Australia on his first trip to the country as external affairs minister, later attended the 4th Quad Foreign Ministers’ Meeting along with the foreign ministers of Australia, Japan and the United States.

-Australian Foreign Minister Payne, who is hosting the Quad foreign ministers' meeting, said that she was looking forward to welcoming her counterparts from India, the US and Japan to ''discuss our positive and ambitious agenda in support of a secure and prosperous Indo-Pacific''.
+Australian Foreign Minister Payne, who is hosting the Quad foreign ministers’ meeting, said the Quad foreign ministers reaffirmed their support to principles of openness, protection of national sovereignty and observance of rules and fair play, in remarks seen as a message to China.

-It will be attended by Japanese Foreign Minister Hayashi Yoshimasa along with Jaishankar and Blinken.
-The meeting is expected to focus on significantly shoring up cooperation in the Indo-Pacific region.
+China claims nearly all of the disputed South China Sea, though Taiwan, the Philippines, Brunei, Malaysia and Vietnam all claim parts of it.
+Beijing has built artificial islands and military installations in the South China Sea.
+Beijing is also involved in a maritime dispute with Japan over the East China Sea.

-It will be the third in-person meeting of Quad foreign ministers, following their meeting in Tokyo in October 2020 and the inaugural meeting in New York in September 2019.
+It was the third in-person meeting of Quad foreign ministers, following their meeting in Tokyo in October 2020 and the inaugural meeting in New York in September 2019.

 The ministers last held talks virtually in February last year.